 7. Join forces

 Work together with neighboring shops to give shoppers more reasons to visit.
-In South Dakota, Downtown Sioux Falls offers a number of deals, freebies and experiences throughout the town -- such as free cups of espresso and a special art market -- encouraging shoppers to make a day of the sales event and explore the downtown.
+In South Dakota, Downtown Sioux Falls offers a number of deals, freebies and experiences throughout the town.
+Last year, shoppers enjoyed free cups of espresso and a special art market -- encouraging shoppers to make a day of the sales event and explore the downtown.

 By joining forces with other merchants, you’ll likely get free promotion throughout the city, simply for registering as a participating business.
 Find out what your local community has planned and be part of it.
 Those relationships can help you throughout the year.